The following are required for participation in a Darwin Animal Doctors (DAD) campaign:

 What does it cost to volunteer with DAD?

-Our volunteer fee is $250 for veterinary students and technicians.
+Our volunteer fee is $3oo for the first 3 weeks for veterinary students and technicians.
+There will be an additional $50 fee for each successive week vet students and techs stay in the Galapagos.
 Veterinarians will have their volunteer fee covered by DAD.
 This fee covers the cost of housing and utilities at the clinic as well as any administrative costs associated with bringing volunteers onto Galapagos Islands.
 You are responsible for the cost of your airfare and personal expenses like food, tourism, and souvenirs.

 What is the housing like?